ShokoLocoMocco/tech-notes/README.md

-# 💎 Showee's Tech Notes ✍️🔖
+# 💎 Showee's Tech Notes ✍️🔖 ~ Data Analyst ver.
 I initially launched this repo to organize my notes, but I decided I'd also share it with my network, especially coding beginners.

 ## Datasets